 Global Access via IFSC: Structuring Cross-Border Investment Services for Brokers

 Unlock overseas investment opportunities through GIFT City’s evolving regulatory gateway.
-Here’s how brokers and intermediaries can align with IFSCA’s Global Access Framework post-August 2025.
+Here’s how brokers and intermediaries can align with IFSCA Global Access Framework 2025 for compliant cross-border investment services through GIFT IFSC.

 What Is Global Access in IFSC and Why It Matters

-In August 2025, the International Financial Services Centres Authority (IFSCA) released a landmark circular launching the Global Access Framework, setting the stage for brokers and capital market intermediaries (CMIs) registered in GIFT City to offer cross-border investment services in a structured and compliant manner.
+In August 2025, the International Financial Services Centres Authority (IFSCA) released a landmark circular launching the Global Access Framework, setting the stage for brokers and capital market intermediaries (CMIs) registered in GIFT City to offer structured cross-border investment through IFSC.

 This framework enables IFSC broker-dealers and eligible intermediaries to facilitate trading in overseas securities—foreign equities, ETFs, and debt instruments—for their clients, including resident investors using RBI’s LRS (Liberalised Remittance Scheme), NRIs, and eligible foreign clients.
-By regulating this channel, IFSCA has created a powerful alternative to informal or unregulated foreign access arrangements.
+By regulating this channel, IFSCA has created a powerful alternative for firms seeking to provide global investment access from GIFT City IFSC.

-The move not only enhances investor protection but firmly positions GIFT City as a credible investment gateway for cross-border financial products.
+The move not only enhances investor protection but firmly positions GIFT City as a credible gateway for overseas investment via IFSC.

 Eligibility: Who Can Become a Global Access Provider or Introducing Broker?

-IFSCA recognises two key roles under this framework:
+IFSCA recognises two key roles under this framework for entities planning Global Access registration in IFSC:

-An IFSC-registered broker-dealer or a subsidiary of an IFSC-recognised stock exchange that establishes direct access to global exchanges or foreign brokers.
+An IFSC-registered broker-dealer or a subsidiary of an IFSC-recognised stock exchange that establishes direct access to global exchanges or foreign brokers, forming the core structure for IFSC broker cross-border services.

 An intermediary registered in the IFSC that facilitates access for clients via an arrangement with a GAP.
-It does not directly execute trades but serves as the onboarding and relationship entity.
+It does not directly execute trades but serves as the onboarding and relationship entity under the IFSCA Global Access guidelines.

 Both must be registered under the IFSCA (Capital Market Intermediaries) Regulations, 2025, and separately authorised for Global Access activity.